Saint George 2026

 The dragon is fantasy and political enemy in ten iconic works

-BarcelonaThe images of the dragon reflect the creative audacity of artists in creating a fantastic figure, and the scenes of Saint George slaying the dragon that exalt the figure of the saint evoke the political struggles of his time.
+BarcelonaThe images of the dragon reflect the creative audacity of the artists in creating a fantastic figure, and the scenes of Saint George slaying the dragon that exalt the figure of the saint evoke the political struggles of his time.
 Saint George owes all his fame to the dragon.
 These are 10 emblematic dragons of Catalan Gothic, one of the most splendid historical moments in art.

 By Lluís Borrassà (c.
 1395).
 Preserved in the same church

-Sculptural medallion of 'Saint George slaying the dragon' on the gothic facade of the Palau de la Generalitat
+Sculptural medallion of 'Saint George slaying the dragon' on the Gothic facade of the Palau de la Generalitat

 From Pere Joan (1418-1419)